Kabel6499/pelican/README.md

 ---
 ### ⭐ Version 3.0:

-- 👏 **Panel and Wings Deletion and Update Script**
+- 💻 **HTTP Support - use your Server-IP as Panel and Node Domain**
    This Script now Supports http that means you dont need a domain to install your panel.
 Just set your IP as Node and you're ready to go.

 ### ⭐ Version 4.0:

-- 👏 **Update Installation Scirpt to newer Version of Panel**
+- 🐞 **Update Installation Scirpt to newer Version of Panel**
    Updated Installation script to match with newer versions.

-- 👏 **Updated Installation Guides for Panel and Node** Updated Installation Guides to setup the panel and node
+- 🏁 **Updated Installation Guides for Panel and Node**
+   Updated Installation Guides to setup the panel and node.
 ---

 ## 📦 Requirements